razen-core/rynex/docs/ROUTING_GUIDE.md

 # Routing Guide

-Complete guide to routing in ZenWeb applications.
+Complete guide to routing in Rynex applications.

 ## Table of Contents